Professor Charles H Wellman

 Key Research Interests

-My research addresses the highly topical and controversial problem of the origin and early evolution of land plants.
+My research addresses the origin and early evolution of land plants.
 My research integrates evidence from both fossil and living plants.
-Fossil evidence is in the form of early land plant megafossils and dispersed microfossils—spores and fragments.
-I am currently working on material from China, Oman, Saudi Arabia, Scotland, Kazakhstan and Spitsbergen.
+Fossil evidence is in the form of early land plant megafossils and dispersed microfossils (spores and fragments).
+I am currently working on material from the Ordovician-Devonian of China, Oman, Saudi Arabia, Scotland, Spain and Spitsbergen.
 I study living plants in order to interpret the earliest land plant fossils through, specifically:

 Review of Palaeobotany and Palynology (2006-present)